Athlete of the Month, August 2011 - Marc Arseneau

 share:

-Q: Can you tell us a little bit about your sports background?
-Which sports did you do as a kid and as you got older?
+**Q:** Can you tell us about your sports background?
+What sports did you participate in as a child and as you got older?

-A: About 2 years ago, I got a motivational email from a friend.
-It was the story of Rick and Dick Hoyt.
-Before it was over I turned to my wife and told her I was going to do an Ironman.
-I had to buy a bike and find someone to help me get into this sport, and so I did.
+**A:** About two years ago, a friend sent me a motivational email featuring the story of Rick and Dick Hoyt.
+Inspired, I immediately told my wife I was going to do an Ironman.
+I bought a bike and sought guidance to enter the sport.

 **Q:** When and where was your first race?

-A: My first race was a few weeks after I got that email of Rick and Dick Hoyt.
-In the race I had a mechanical problem with my bike and had to quit.
-Before my bike was ready again for training, winter was back… Because I had one more rowing race the next summer, I kept the triathlon out of my mind.
-I finally did my first triathlon last July 18th and finished 20th out of 80.
-I registered for the Lake placid Ironman one week later.
+**A:** My first race came shortly after receiving that motivational email about Rick and Dick Hoyt.
+Unfortunately, I had to quit due to a mechanical problem with my bike.
+Winter arrived before my bike was repaired, so I focused on rowing.
+However, I finally competed in my first triathlon on July 18th, finishing 20th out of 80 participants.
+I then registered for the Lake Placid Ironman a week later.

 **Q:** What is your current job?